ettoreciarcia/personal-website-hugo/content/career-story.md

 _Mistake number two: companies are made up of people.
 If the same people whose values you don't share in company A, you probably won't share them in company B either.
 Lesson learned_

 My world collapsed.
 I was very disappointed with that job.
 So, I started doing interviews to find a new one.
-Among the many offers I received, I remember one that I always use as an example to describe how terrible my first company was.
-They offered me THREE times the money, THREE times.

-But there's a catch.
-During the interview, I had bad feelings about the work environment and what I would be doing.
-As much as I was passionate about computer science, my first experience had almost pushed me to give up on it.
-And having worked in such a place has allowed me to build a radar that sounds as soon as I'm in the presence of toxic environment.
-During the interview the radar blew, I declined the offer.
+Until that moment, I hadn't had any other job interviews, and starting to have them opened up a whole new world for me.
+If I had done it earlier, that tragic work experience would have only lasted a few months.

+_Mistake number three: not knowing one's target market.
+Lesson learned_

+I had 5 interviews in the month of February, receiving four offers.
+But did I really want to get back into work?
+Up until that point, I had been operating on autopilot.

+I had a bad gut feeling about those interviews.

+No, I didn't want to go back to working.
+It was time to sort out my thoughts and refocus on my university studies.

 In the following months, I dedicated my time to university studies, trying to complete my bachelor's degree.
-I was six exams away from finishing; I passed 3 of them in 4 months.
+I was five exams away from finishing; I passed 3 of them in 4 months.
 Wow, I can still do it.
 I can still study!

 ## CyberHackademy